meredydd/expect-call/README.md

 (This test will pass.)

+We can specify patterns and function bodies with :more:

+		(deftest check-test-error
+		  (expect-call (:more log [:error _])
+		    (check-error :error "abc")
+		    (check-error :error "xyz")))

+(This test will pass)

+Note that you can't specify a pattern or test behaviour with :never - if a :never function is called, the test fails.

 ### :do

-Sometimes, we might not want to stub out a function entirely - we just want to verify that it's happened.
+Sometimes, we might not want to stub out a function entirely - we want to verify that it's happened, but we want it to execute as well.
 We specify this with (:do fn-name params & body).
 Once the body of our test function has been executed, the real function is called - and its return value is returned in the original call site.

 For example:
 		(deftest check-test-error
 		  (expect-call (:do log [:error "abc"])
 		    (check-error :error "abc")))

 This test will pass, and it will also print 'ERROR: "abc"'.

+You can combine :do and :more.
+For example, this test swallows the log message that our test is looking for, but lets any other, unexpected messages through to the console:

+		(deftest check-test-error
+		  (expect-call [(log [:error "abc"]) (:do :more log)] (check-error :error "abc")
+		    (do something else...)))

+This test will pass.
+Note that omitting the pattern in the second (log) clause means "accept any arguments".

 ## License